Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 A. reCAPTCHA Site Key and Secret Key

-This will open the official Google reCAPTCHA page.
+So, visit the official Google reCAPTCHA page.

 Click the v3 Admin Console menu in the header and log into your Google account.